-The Automation Age might still need us around to work.
+Why the Automation Age might still need us around to work

 - While automation and robots will displace millions of jobs, they're poised to create millions more.